-Commercial uses shall be developed as part of a shopping center and additional commercial zoning shall be prohibited.
-The height of freestanding signs shall not exceed 10 feet and the maximum building height is 35 feet.
-All improvements to include structures, signs, fences, street furniture, outdoor graphics and public and private utilities, shall be designed and installed to be compatible with the church in terms of mass, scale, color and visual impact.
+Commercial uses should be developed as part of a shopping center and additional commercial zoning should be prohibited.
+The height of freestanding signs should not exceed 10 feet and the maximum building height is 35 feet.
+All improvements to include structures, signs, fences, street furniture, outdoor graphics and public and private utilities, should be designed and installed to be compatible with the church in terms of mass, scale, color and visual impact.
 To the extent possible, existing tree cover should be preserved in that area south of the Norfolk Southern Railway.
-All development within the historic overlay district must be reviewed by the Architectural Review Board.